 Note: Make sure to bring bug spray with you to dinner.
 The second the sun goes down it tends to get really buggy.

 After a nice dinner, we suggest just relaxing at your hotel or grabbing a cocktail at El Avion.
 El Avion is a restaurant located in an old cargo plane.
 We think the food is just average, but the bar part of the restaurant is actually located in the plane.
-It’s a great spot to grab an evening drink.

 Go to bed somewhat early because you should be at Manuel Antonio National Park when it opens at 8am.